Guyn/coat/pages/kitchensink.md

 1. Ordered sub-list
 1. And another item.

    You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
+Notice the blank line above, and the leading v-spaces (at least one, but we'll use three here to also align the raw Markdown).

-   To have a line break without a paragraph, you will need to use two trailing spaces.
+   To have a line break without a paragraph, you will need to use two trailing v-spaces.
    Note that this line is separate, but within the same paragraph.
-   (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+   (This is contrary to the typical GFM line break behaviour, where trailing v-spaces are not required.)

 - Unordered list can use asterisks